-The appraiser must be a Montana certified general appraiser and be competent to appraise the subject property.
+The appraiser must be a Montana certified general appraiser, and be competent to appraise the subject property.
 The appraisal is to conform to the latest edition of USPAP, and the opinion of value must be credible.
 The appraiser is to physically inspect the subject properties at a level that will allow the appraiser to render a credible opinion of value about the properties.
 For those properties which consist of more than one section, the appraiser must at least view each section.
-The appraiser must have knowledge of the comparables through either personal inspection or with use of sources the appraiser deems reliable and must have at least viewed the comparables.
+The appraiser must have knowledge of the comparables through either personal inspection or with use of sources the appraiser deems reliable, and must have at least viewed the comparables.

-The appraiser will consider the highest and best use of the subject property.
-(Note: It may be possible that because of the characteristics of a subject property or market, there may be different highest and best uses for different components of the property.
+The appraiser will consider the highest and best use of the subject properties.
+(Note: it may be possible that because of the characteristics of a subject property, or market, there may be different highest and best uses for different components of the property.
 Again, that will depend on the individual characteristics of the subject property and correlating market.
 The appraiser must look at what a typical buyer for the property would consider.)

-Along with using the sales comparison approach to value in this appraisal (using comparable sales of like properties in the subject's market or similar markets), the appraiser will also consider the cost and income approaches to value.
+Along with using the sales comparison approach to value in this appraisal, (using comparable sales of like properties in the subject's market or similar markets), the appraiser will also consider the cost and income approaches to value.
 The appraiser will use those approaches, as applicable, in order to provide a credible opinion of value.
 Any approaches not used are to be noted, along with a reasonable explanation as to why the approach or approaches were not applicable.

-The appraisal will be an Appraisal Report, as per USPAP, that will describe adequately the information analyzed, appraisal methods and techniques employed, and reasoning that support the analyses, opinions, and conclusions.
+The appraisal will be an Appraisal Report as per USPAP, that will describe adequately, the information analyzed, appraisal methods and techniques employed, and reasoning that support the analyses, opinions and conclusions.
 All hypothetical conditions and extraordinary assumptions must be noted.
-The appraiser will provide one appraisal report that includes analysis and appraised values of the two (2) sites identified in the Supplemental Appraisal Instructions.

-The subject property must be valued with the actual or hypothetical condition that the sites have legal access.
+The subject property must be valued with the actual or hypothetical condition that the site has legal access.
 Parcels with no legal access will be appraised with the hypothetical condition of having legal access.
+For a parcel that lacks legal access, the appraiser is to: